-As one of Australia’s most environmentally conscious tertiary educators, James Cook University has been buidling a five-star green-rated building.
-In consultation with the Engineer OPUS and Contractor Lend Lease, JCU has opted to use Emesh by Fibercon to build its extensive pathways and also loading docks and construction for Science Place.
+As one of Australia’s most environmentally conscious tertiary educators, James Cook University has been building a five-star green-rated building.
+In consultation with the Engineer OPUS and Contractor Lend Lease, JCU has opted to use Emesh by Fibercon to build its extensive pathways, loading docks and construction for Science Place.
 Construction is currently underway and expected to be completed during 2016.

 A career carved in concrete

 As a young man, Tony Collister worked with traditional Italian concreters in Melbourne.

 Technically proficient with an almost artisan pride in their work, Tony says the exacting standards of these men were uncompromising and provided an education he has never forgotten.